 What Is A Multi-Cooker?

-Often advertised as a 7 in 1, a multi cooker can actualy take the place of many appliances including a slow cooker.
-They have to ability to function as a slow cooker, a pressure cooker, a steamer, a rice cooker, a food warmer, a yoghurt maker and a saute pan when used without the lid.
+Often advertised as a 7-in-1, a multi-cooker can replace many appliances, including a slow cooker.
+They have the ability to function as a pressure cooker, a slow cooker, a steamer, a rice cooker, a food warmer, a yoghurt maker and a saute pan when used without the lid.
 They can also be left unattended while cooking with no safety risks.
-Their innovative design manages to contain both fast and slow cooking all in one appliance and it serves these many purposes while taking up very little counterspace.
-Picture your kitchen storage situation if you were to have a different appliance for each of the purposes we listed above?
+Their innovative design manages to contain both fast and slow cooking all in one appliance and it serves these many purposes while taking up very little counter space.
+Picture your kitchen storage situation if you were to have a different appliance for each of the purposes we listed above.
 It would be total chaos!
 The multi cooker solves all these problems in one compact unit.
-Each unit consists of one cylindrical metal housing with a heavy duty, heatproof lid that locks in place over the stainless-steel bowl inside.
-On the front there is a digital display and many setting buttons so you can customise your cooking from dish to dish with very little effort.
+Each unit has one cylindrical metal housing with a heavy-duty, heat-proof lid that locks in place over the stainless-steel bowl inside.
+On the front, there is a digital display and many setting buttons to customise your cooking from dish to dish with minimal effort.

-A multi cooker can be used to slow cook in a very similar way to slow cookers.
+A multi-cooker can be used to slow cook in a very similar way to slow cookers.
 Simply put your proteins, vegetables and sufficient liquid into the metal bowl.
 Then all that’s left to do is lock on the tight-fitting lid, set the timer and leave it alone to do its thing.
-Once it's done all that’s necessary is to remove the lid and serve the melt in your mouth meal to your family.
-If you are catering for a larger group you can, like the slow cooker, set the multi cooker to warm your meal so you can serve with ease.
-This is only one of the seven functions that this appliance can achieve, and it does it with just as much ease as the slow cooker.
-Another feature that multi cookers share with slow cookers in that all the food is contained in one place, which seals in all the nutrients, making your meals healthier as well as simpler to execute.
+Once it's done, all that’s necessary is to remove the lid and serve the melt-in-your-mouth meal to your family.
+If you are catering for a larger group, you can, like the slow cooker, set the multicooker to warm your meal so you can easily serve it.
+This is only one of the seven functions this appliance can achieve, and it does it with just as much ease as the slow cooker.
+Another feature that multi-cookers share with slow cookers is that all the food is contained in one place, sealing in all the nutrients and making your meals healthier and simpler.

 These are also just as simple to clean as slow cookers.
-The metal bowl is removable and ideal for hand washing, which should be done with hot soapy water and dried thoroughly before replacing it.
-The housing can also be speedily cleaned with a damp cloth, again making sure that you don’t let any electrical components wet in the process.
+The metal bowl is removable and ideal for hand washing, which should be done with hot, soapy water and dried thoroughly before replacing it.
+The housing can also be speedily cleaned with a damp cloth, ensuring you don’t let any electrical components wet.

-When it comes to prices a 6L starter multi cooker starts at £72 while an Instant Pot multi cooker can cost up to £100.
-This isn’t as much of a wide price range in comparison with the slow cookers so you would have to be willing to make a larger upfront investment or save up for one of these magical machines.
+Regarding prices, a 6L starter multi cooker starts at £72, while an Instant Pot multi cooker can cost up to £100.
+This isn’t as wide a price range as the slow cookers, so you must be willing to make a larger upfront investment or save up for one of these magical machines.

 - Functions as many different appliances in one